 All guests were escorted into the Castle Green Room by Air Training Corps Cadets from 1019 (City of Stirling) Squadron and were welcomed by Brigadier Mark Dodson, Chief Executive of HRFCA.

-Brigadier Dodson thanked them for attending and highlighted HRFCA’s recently-launched ChamberFORCE initiative which continues to encourage a strong partnership between the Armed Forces community and businesses across the Highlands and Islands.
+Brigadier Dodson thanked them for attending and highlighted HRFCA’s recently-launched initiative with Chambers of Commerce which continues to encourage a strong partnership between the Armed Forces community and businesses across the Highlands and Islands.

 A short briefing on the history of Gun Salutes was given by Major Lee Patchell, Battery Commander of 212 (Highland) Battery.
 Major Patchell spoke about the level of training each soldier must go through to ensure a polished and accurate Gun Salute.